List of S Idioms:

-- My brother said I’m fat just to rub salt in my wounds after I didn’t make the cheerleading squad.
+- My brother said I’m fat just to rub salt in my wounds when I didn’t make the cheer-leading squad.

 - He made a huge mistake but don’t say anything more to him — you’ll only rub salt in his wounds.

 (the) same to you: (spoken) a polite way to wish the same good thing that someone has said to you.

 - “I hope you have a great weekend.”
 “Thanks, the same to you.”